pyroll-project/pyroll-hitchcock-roll-flattening/README.md

-# PyRoll Roll Flattening
+# PyRolL Hitchcock Roll Flattening

-PyRoll plugin providing the roll force correction through flattening by J. Hitchcook adapted by Bohm and Flaxa.
+PyRolL plugin providing the roll force correction through flattening by J. Hitchcook adapted by Bohm and Flaxa.

 For the docs, see [here](docs/docs.pdf).